PACU (post-anesthesia care unit)

 Medical Surgical Nurses

-For surgical patients requiring more extensive follow-up care, our hospitals include a dedicated medical-surgical nursing unit with a specially trained staff.
+For surgical patients requiring more extensive follow-up care, our hospitals include a dedicated medical-surgical nursing unit with a specially trained team members.
 These nurses are not only skilled in clinical care, but play an important role as educators—teaching patients how to care for themselves at home and recognize potential problems.

 Once you’ve been cleared to go home, your nurse will review your discharge instructions with you and your family member and will give you a packet with: